AdaCore/training_material/courses/fundamentals_of_ada/010_overview.rst

    - Shortcut is the :math:`\blacktriangleright` in the icons bar

-* Result should appear in the bottom in a pane labeled *Run: say_hello.exe*
+* Result should appear in the bottom pane labeled *Run: say_hello.exe*